codybrom/DocsetMCP/README.md

 - **Direct Database Access**: No intermediate servers or APIs
 - **Universal**: Works with Claude Desktop, Cursor, VS Code, and any MCP-compatible client
 - **Framework Discovery**: List all available frameworks/types in any docset
+- **Container Guidance**: Automatic drilldown notes for frameworks and classes with members

 ## 📦 Supported Docsets